flythereddflagg/flythereddflagg.github.io/python_book/docs/03-CLI.md

 $ cd ~
 ```

+**Again remember, DO NOT type in the `$`.**

 `cd` means 'change directory' and is one of the main ways you will navigate
 the command line.
-The normal usage of the "change directory" command is of the form: `$ cd "NAME OF DIRECTORY"` (e.g. `cd Documents`) but in this case we are using the "home" short cut (`~`).
+The normal usage of the "change directory" command is of the form: `$ cd "NAME OF DIRECTORY"` (e.g. `cd Documents`) but in this case we are using the "home" shortcut (`~`).

-The tilde (`~`) is a short hand that stands for the 'home' directory.
+The tilde (`~`) is a shorthand that stands for the 'home' directory.
 This can take you to slightly different places depending on the operating system you are running, but should be the default starting place for any folders you may wish to navigate.
 If you
 need to get back home or want to navigate from the home folder as a root
 folder the `~` will get you there.

-So when you enter `` what you are telling the terminal is this:
+So when you enter `cd ~` what you are telling the terminal is this:
 "Take me me to the home folder."
 Or "Change the working directory to the home folder".

 ### Working in folders (Commands: `ls`, `mkdir`, and `touch` or `New-Item`)